9 Amazing Destinations for Winter in Greece

 Photo by Dan Taylor-Watt via Flickr/CC BY 4.0

 The historic houses of Pelion are known as archontika, or “noble houses”.
-The Ottomans left this area of Greece to its own devices for the most part, so in the 18th and 19th centuries, wealthy Greek merchants built their mansions here.
+The Ottomans left this area of Greece to its own devices, for the most part.
+So in the 18th and 19th centuries, wealthy Greek merchants built their mansions here.

 Go to Pelion if you want to ski, walk around centuries-old streets, and admire beautiful forests and waterfalls all in the same trip.
 If there’s no snow for winter activities, active travelers can also enjoy plenty of hiking and walking trails through unspoiled nature.
+Make sure to duck into the shops selling local wild herbs, olive oil, and other regional products and pick up something from home.

 Driving Distance: 4 hours from Athens (3 hours from Thessaloniki)